amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 ### Metaprogramming to the rescue

-A quick intro to metaprogramming.

 #### Where do I start?

-(!)
 Elixir is a [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) based programming language.
-Meaning that when our code is compiled, their source is transformed into a tree structure before being turned into bytecode or machine code.
+Meaning that when our code is compiled, its source is transformed into a tree structure.
 Elixir AST structure is exposed in a form that can be represented in its own data structure.

 Metaprogramming is the ability to write code using code, so we can extend the language to dynamically change the code, and we do it by manipulating Elixir's AST.